Bad Experience with John's Plumbing Company

 For the sake of clarity, I had a conversation with Mr. and Mrs. C and they stated to me in direct terms that the installer said nothing about the condition of the clothes dryer and, had they known, would not have paid for the job until that was corrected.

 I called John's Plumbing Company the next day and told part of my complaints to the lady who answered and she said, "I'll have the owner call you.".
 I called back later in the day and informed the lady that the owner had not returned my call.
 The person who then came to the phone identified himself as "Kenny".
-I told Kenny that I had already talked to Jerry and got nowhere with my complaints.
+I told Kenny that I had already talked to Jerry Abernathy and gotten nowhere with my complaints.
 I explained to Kenny:

 Quotes from my conversation with Kenny:

 Kenny: "They don't make eighteen-inch water heaters any more."